CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tuner-elev/setup.rst

 Prerequisites
 -------------

-The elevator generator and generated project make a few assumption.
+The elevator generator and generated project make a few assumptions.
 To determine if the elevator generator is the best fit for your mechanism, consult the following checklist.

 - The elevator is a single or two gearbox mechanism.
 - All gearboxes on the elevator consist of the same gearing.